+Estimating and managing customer profitability.
 Session 4.
-Estimating and managing customer profitability.
-Wednesday, June 14 Infinity Bank (A).
-Topics Customer profitability and customer life-time value.
-Actions to manage profitability of products and customers.
+Monday, June 10 Infinity Bank (A).
+Customer profitability and customer life-time value.
+Topics Actions to manage profitability of products and customers.
 Translating reporting innovations into shareholder value.
 Using management reports to make business decisions.
-Read I will post several readings on Canvas.
+Read Several retail-banking articles posted on Canvas.
 Case study Infinity Bank (A).
 Address the following questions: Prepare and turn in 1.
 Summarize Infinity Bank's competitive environment.
 What are the major issues facing the by 5pm bank?
 How has the bank performed in 1998-2003?
-June 14 2.
+June 10 2.
 What were the conclusions of the product-profitability project?
 What were the surprises?
 3. What are the potential advantages of the "supermarket" strategy?
 What are the potential disadvantages of the strategy?
 4. What are the objectives of customer-profitability analysis (at Infinity and in general)?
 What does it add to the product-profitability system?
 Is it important?
 How should Philippa Smith's customer-profitability pilot study be improved / extended?
 5. What were the conclusions of Philippa Smith's customer-profitability pilot study?
 What were the major sources of variation in customer profitability?
 6. Examine the customer-profitability database.
 Construct a graph to communicate the profitability of the 2,205 customers in the Weighted Sample sheet, ranked from best to worst.
 Note: you may, but do not have to answer this question in your case write-up.
 7. Given the customer-profitability analysis, does the "supermarket" strategy make sense?
 8. How should the bank use the customer-profitability information?
 What should we do about the large number of unprofitable customers?
 9. Overall, what are your recommendations for Infinity Bank's managers?
 NOTE: See the course web site for Excel spreadsheet with case data.

-We will spend our time in class focusing on customer-profitability analysis and the Infinity
+Session We will spend our time in class focusing on customer-profitability analysis and the Infinity Plan Bank (A) case.